 The forcing information for lateral discharges is the intended flow rate for each of them.
-It can be defined in three ways, all starting with the keyword discharge:
+It can be defined in two ways, all starting with the keyword discharge:

-- \diamond A constant value, e.g., discharge = 10.0, giving a constant flow rate of 10 m3/s. - A prescribed time series, stored in a <.bc> or <.tim> file, e.g., discharge = forcing.bc.
+- \diamond A constant value, e.g., discharge = 10.0, giving a constant flow rate of 10 m3/s. - ♦ A prescribed time series, stored in a <.bc> or <.tim> file, e.g., discharge = forcing.bc.
 This is described for boundaries in section 8.4.1.2.
-For laterals, the data format is the same, with one exception: one field Quantity should - have the value lateral_discharge.
-An externally-provided discharge, i.e., discharge = realtime.
-More information about this type is given in the chapter on lumped rainfall-runoff coupling (chapter 18), which uses lateral discharges.
+For laterals, the data format is the same, with one exception: one field Quantity should have the value lateral_discharge.

+♦ An externally-provided discharge, i.e., discharge = realtime.